 - Check the temperature.
 Young children should NEVER be in a hot tub or anything like that, but *no one* loves to jump into freezing cold water.
 You want your child to feel at ease, not be shivering their nose off.
 Babies don’t have the ability to regulate their body temperature, so look for a heated pool and watch for signs of discomfort.
+Make sure that it is a pool fitted with Intex pools pumps.
 Keep early sessions short: 10 – 20 minutes is plenty of time for a child to play and get a feel for the water.

 - Ease in.
 Holding your child, walk into the pool gradually.
 Chat and tickle and smile and make swimming fun.
 If you blow in a baby’s face, they will automatically hold their breath, giving you the opportunity to duck under with them.
 Go under for a brief moment at first and gradually increase the time spent under water – and ALWAYS watch your child carefully to gauge comfort level.
 Lulu, for example, loves to go under water with Mommy, and comes up smiling.
 I was NOT a fan of being dunked, and clearly it did not impede my swimming progress – go at YOUR child’s pace.
 Mommy counts to 3 out loud *every time* before going under, so Baby Lulu has learned to hold her breath without Mommy blowing on her.